Case transfers policy

 (If there is a shared-care arrangement, the child’s primary residence is determined in case planning).

-- the place of residence of the parent who is the primary carer when the child is in out-of-home care as the result of a voluntary agreement or an interim accommodation order
+- the place of residence of the parent who is the primary carer when the child is in care as the result of a voluntary agreement or an interim accommodation order

-- the place of residence of a parent to whose care the child will return when the child is in out-of-home care and the permanency objective is family reunification (except where the parent's accommodation is unstable)
+- the place of residence of a parent to whose care the child will return when the child is in care and the permanency objective is family reunification (except where the parent's accommodation is unstable)

 - the place of residence of the mother in the case of an unborn child.